car251290/myMemories/README.md

 # myMemories
 My memories is one project to learn full stack use backend,FrontEnd and React envarioment for my code to be styles and wirte it in JS
- 200 OK
-The request has succeeded.
-The information returned with the response is dependent on the method used in the request, for example:

-GET an entity corresponding to the requested resource is sent in the response;
-HEAD the entity-header fields corresponding to the requested resource are sent in the response without any message-body;
-POST an entity describing or containing the result of the action;
-TRACE an entity containing the request message as received by the end server.

 ## Memories Application to use front end and the back end part
 using the frond end in React and node.js for the back end part